sovrin-foundation/old-sovrin/getting-started.md

   load sample/acme-job-application.sovrin
 ```

-Notice
-that
-this
-link
-invitation
-contains
-a ** _claim
-request_ **.ACME
-Corp is requesting
-that
-Alice
-provide
-a
-Job
-Application.The
-Job
-Application is a
-rich
-document
-type
-that
-has
-a
-schema
-defined
-on
-the
-Sovrin
-ledger;
-its
-particulars
-are
-outside
-the
-scope
-of
-this
-guide, but
-it
-will
-require
-a
-name, SSN, and degree, so
-it
-overlaps
-with the transcript we’ve already looked at.This becomes important below.

-Notice
-that
-the
-invitation
-also
-identifies
-an
-endpoint.This is different
-from our previous

-case, where
-an
-identity
-owner’s
-endpoint
-was
-discovered
-through
-lookup
-on
-the
-Sovrin
-ledger.Here, Acme
-Corp.has
-decided
-to
-short - circuit
-Sovrin and just
-directly
-publish
-its
-job
-application
-acceptor
-endpoint
-with each request.Sovrin supports this.

-Alice
-quickly
-works
-through
-the
-sequence
-of
-commands
-that
-establishes
-a
-new
-pairwise
-connection
-with Acme:
+Notice that this link invitation contains a ** _claim request_ **.
+ACME Corp is requesting that Alice provide a Job Application.
+The Job Application is a rich document type that has a schema defined on the Sovrin ledger; its particulars are outside the scope of this guide, but it will require a name, SSN, and degree, so it overlaps with the transcript we’ve already looked at.
+This becomes important below.

+Notice that the invitation also identifies an endpoint.
+This is different from our previous case, where an identity owner’s endpoint was discovered through lookup on the Sovrin ledger.Here, Acme Corp.has decided to short - circuit Sovrin and just directly publish its job application acceptor endpoint with each request.
+Sovrin supports this.
+Alice quickly works through the sequence of commands that establishes a new pairwise connection with Acme:
 ```
 ALICE> load sample/acme-job-application.sovrin
 1 link invitation found for Acme Corp.